 Ascendis Pharma (ASND) Received its Third Buy in a Row

-After Merrill Lynch and Canaccord Genuity gave Ascendis Pharma (NASDAQ: ASND) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Leland Gershell reiterated a Buy rating on Ascendis Pharma today and set a price target of $219.00.
-The company’s shares closed last Friday at $129.00.
+After Merrill Lynch and Canaccord Genuity gave Ascendis Pharma (NASDAQ: ASND) a Buy rating last month, the company received another Buy, this time from Wedbush.
+Analyst Liana Moussatos maintained a Buy rating on Ascendis Pharma today and set a price target of $188.00.
+The company’s shares closed last Monday at $136.82, close to its 52-week high of $145.59.

-According to TipRanks.com, Gershell is a 5-star analyst with an average return of 9.2% and a 49.3% success rate.
-Gershell covers the Healthcare sector, focusing on stocks such as Milestone Pharmaceuticals, BioMarin Pharmaceutical, and Corbus Pharmaceuticals.
+According to TipRanks.com, Moussatos has 0 stars on 0-5 star ranking scale with an average return of -8.1% and a 37.2% success rate.
+Moussatos covers the Healthcare sector, focusing on stocks such as Catabasis Pharmaceuticals, Global Blood Therapeutics, and Eiger Biopharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Ascendis Pharma with a $171.88 average price target, a 31.2% upside from current levels.
+Ascendis Pharma has an analyst consensus of Strong Buy, with a price target consensus of $175.89, a 36.1% upside from current levels.
 In a report released today, Canaccord Genuity also maintained a Buy rating on the stock with a $170.00 price target.

 See today’s analyst top recommended stocks >>